AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

     app()[\Spatie\Permission\PermissionRegistrar::class]->forgetCachedPermissions();
 ```

-At the end of the method we then calculate the dime difference and display it.
+At the end of the method we then calculate the time difference and display it.

 ```php
 $time = $start->diffInSeconds(now());